Introduction to Geographic Science

 Population Demands

 A country’s demographic statistics can be illustrated graphically by a population pyramid.
-A population pyramid is two bar graphs that depict male and female age cohorts in absolute size or as a percentage of the total population.
+A population pyramid is a pair of bar graphs that depict male and female age cohorts in absolute terms or as percentages of the total population.
 Male cohorts are typically shown on the left side of the pyramid, and females on the right.

 The shape of a country’s population pyramid tells a story about the history of its population growth.
-For example, a high-growth-rate country has a pyramid that is narrow at the top and wide at the bottom, showing that every year more children have been born than the year before.
-As family size decreases and women in society have fewer children, the shape of the pyramid changes.
-A population pyramid for a post-industrialized country with negative growth would be narrower at the bottom than in the middle, indicating fewer children than middle-aged people.
+For example, a high-growth-rate country has a pyramid that is narrow at the top and broad at the bottom, indicating that each year more children are born than the previous year.
+As family size decreases and women have fewer children, the shape of the population pyramid changes.
+A population pyramid for a post-industrialized country experiencing negative population growth would be narrower at the bottom than at the middle, indicating fewer children than middle-aged people.
 Four basic shapes indicate the general trends in population growth:

 - Rapidly expanding (example as of 2023 – Africa)